 Sick Leave Accrual and Entitlement

 Employees begin to accrue leave at a rate of one leave hour for every 40 hours worked.
 Unless an employer chooses a higher annual limit, it must allow employees to accrue up to 40 hours of leave in a 12-month benefit period.
-At this time, there is no guidance on whether carryover of unused accrued paid leave is required, whether frontloading 40 hours annually is permissible or whether such frontloading relieves an employer of tracking accrual and/or carry-over.
+Employees may carry-over accrued, unused paid sick leave up to 40 hours.
+An employee is only allowed to use 40 hours of paid sick leave within a 12-month benefit period.
 Employers may impose a probationary period of 120 days before an employee may use accrued leave.

 Maine’s law allows employees to use leave for any reason.
 An employee must give reasonable notice to his or her employer of the intent to use paid leave.
 Employees must schedule leave to prevent undue hardship on the employer, as reasonably determined by the employer.